Art Therapy Worksheet

 How long does it take to accomplish this worksheet?

 That depends on who is engaging with it.
-Just give the client the time they need to finish it during your scheduled session.
+Just give the client the time to finish it during your scheduled session.

 Is it difficult to accomplish?

 It shouldn’t be.
 The difficulty will come from the client having trouble expressing themselves.
-If they’re deliberately choosing to reveal something about themselves through the worksheet, they might have a hard time, so give them the space and time they need.
+If they choose to reveal something about themselves through the worksheet, they might have a hard time, so give them the space and time they need.

-I’m not enrolled in a therapy program.
-Even so, can I still use this worksheet?
+Can clients not enrolled in a therapy program still use this worksheet?

 Yes.
 It serves as a fun exercise and a way to pass the time.
-But don’t substitute it for therapy.
-If you’re doing this for therapeutic reasons, please get in touch with a therapist.
+But let them know that they mustn’t substitute it for therapy.
+If you’re doing this for therapeutic reasons, please contact a therapist.

 Join 10,000+ teams using Carepatron to be more productive